Harwich Town Council succeeded Harwich Borough Council during local government re-organisation in 1974.

 Allotments Committee – To oversee the management of allotment land

-Environment and Highways Committee – to oversee issues relating to the environment and highways, as well as tree planting, and to liaise with the relevant authorities.
+Environment and Community Committee – to oversee issues relating to the environment and highways, as well as tree planting, and to liaise with the relevant authorities.

 Council administration takes place at The Guildhall where four members of staff are employed :

-There are also two volunteer archivists that visit each week to carry out the ongoing task of keeping interesting records of the past along with many other tasks which without their dedication we would possibly lose these artefacts to a larger organisation!
+There are two volunteer honorary archivists that visit each week to carry out the ongoing task of keeping interesting records of the past along with many other tasks.
+Without their dedication, we could potentially lose such artefacts to a larger organisation.